inhieh/anantu-dataviz-2022/Day5/README.md

     2. All icecream ratings view
     3. Comparing Icecream rating/price view
     4. (Or Some other aspect you discovered about your icecream data)
+4. For Initial Exploration, try utilizing pivot table and chart it out using "Chart" function in Google Spreadsheet.
+See how you may be able to improve the usual conventional chart representation in your own custom design

+The following part can be done later
-4. Translate your design into Code.
+5. Translate your design into Code.
-5. Try Adding a text value to indicate what we are looking at.
+6. Try Adding a text value to indicate what we are looking at.
-6. Make things clear so we can understand
+7. Make things clear so we can understand

+Midterm and Final can be done as a group.
+One group can have 3 people max.
+I'm expecting a full-fledged project from a group work.
+You also have a freedom to work alone.